 ARTIFICIAL INTELLIGENCE: The Trouble with Bias

-Kate Crawford is a leading researcher, academic and author who has spent the last decade studying the social implications of data systems, machine learning and artificial intelligence.
-She is a Distinguished Research Professor at New York University, a Principal Researcher at Microsoft Research New York, a Visiting Professor at the MIT Center for Civic Media, and an Honorary Professor at the University of New South Wales.
-In 2016, she co-chaired the Obama White House symposium on the social and economic implications of artificial intelligence.
-She is on the World Economic Forum Global Agenda Council on AI and Robotics, and she was recently awarded a Richard von Weizsaecker Fellowship.
-She is widely published in academic journals such as Nature, New Media & Society, and Information, Communication & Society, and she has written for The New York Times, Harper’s Magazine, and The Wall Street Journal.
-Her recent research publications address data discrimination and artificial intelligence, predictive analytics and due process, and algorithmic accountability.
-She is currently writing a new book for Yale University Press.
+Kate Crawford is a widely-published researcher, academic, and author who has spent the last decade studying the social impacts of large-scale data, machine learning and artificial intelligence.
+She a Distinguished Research Professor at New York University, a Visiting Professor at the MIT Media Lab, and a Principal Researcher at Microsoft Research New York.
+In 2016, she co-chaired the Obama White House symposium on the social and economic implications of a AI.
+She has published in academic journals such as Nature, New Media & Society, and Information, Communication & Society, and written for The New York Times, Harpers’ Magazine, The Washington Post.
+She has also advised policy makers in the European Union, the United Nations, the Federal Trade Commission, and the City of New York.
+She is the co-founder and co-director of the AI Now Institute at NYU, which is a leading university institute dedicated to researching the social implications of artificial intelligence and related technologies in an interdisciplinary context.